Frostday/Emotion-Detection/README.md

 ## Models and Conclusion(version 1)

 First, I tried fine tuning well known models like ResNet50 and VGG19.
 I got a significantly low loss and high accuracy but the models were not able to perform well in real-time.
-It almost felt like they were trained to recognize faces instead of expressions.<br>
+It almost felt like they were trained to recognize faces instead of expressions.<br><br>
-Next, I tried creating a custom model which gave me a significantly higher loss and lower accuracy as compared to the previous two models but this model performed significantly better in real-time as compared to the last two models as it was atleast detecting a change in expression but it's accuracy still wasn't high enough to give a decent result.<br>
+Next, I tried creating a custom model which gave me a significantly higher loss and lower accuracy as compared to the previous two models but this model performed significantly better in real-time as compared to the last two models as it was able to detect a change in expression but it's accuracy still wasn't high enough to give a decent result.<br><br>
 In my opinion, this is the result of over-training on a very small dataset which leads to the model focusing more on faces than their expression to get results.
 In order to fix this, a better dataset is required.

 ## Room for Improvement